-C. In order to claim premium tax credits, an eligible taxpayer, or each insurer in the case of an insurance holding company system, must, on or before March 1st following the calendar year for which credits are claimed, submit to Insurance a completed Premium Tax and Fees Report (Form E-TAX) accompanied by an electronically scanned copy of the Application (in Adobe Acrobat PDF format) that the taxpayer submitted to the Authority.
-In order to timely submit the report to Insurance, a taxpayer or insurer should not wait to receive the Authority's Allocation Letter before claiming the credit with Insurance.
-However, a taxpayer or insurer (as applicable) must submit the Allocation Letter to Insurance within 30 days of the date of the Allocation Letter.
-If the credit amount identified on the Allocation Letter is less than the credit which the taxpayer or insurer claimed on the Form E-TAX, the taxpayer or insurer must submit to Insurance, within 30 days of the date of the Allocation Letter, an amended Form E-TAX together with a copy of the Allocation Letter and payment of the additional tax owed.
-A taxpayer or insurer is subject to penalty and interest for any premium tax owed that is unpaid by March 1st.
+C. In order to claim premium tax credits, an eligible taxpayer must, on or before March 1st following the calendar year for which credits are claimed, submit to Insurance a completed Premium Tax and Fees Report (Form E-TAX) accompanied by an electronically scanned copy of the Application (in Adobe Acrobat PDF format) that the taxpayer submitted to the Authority.
+In order to timely submit the report to Insurance, a taxpayer should not wait to receive the Authority's Allocation Letter before claiming the credit with Insurance.
+However, a taxpayer must submit the Allocation Letter to Insurance within 30 days of the date of the Allocation Letter.
+If the credit amount identified on the Allocation Letter is less than the credit which the taxpayer claimed on the Form E-TAX, the taxpayer must submit to Insurance, within 30 days of the date of the Allocation Letter, an amended Form E-TAX together with a copy of the Allocation Letter and payment of the additional tax owed.
+A taxpayer is subject to penalty and interest for any premium tax owed that is unpaid by March 1st.
 To download Insurance forms and instructions, visit https://insurance.az.gov/